18 Fantastic Things to do in Ubud, Bali

 See the Cave at Goa Gajah

-Goa Gajah, or the “elephant cave” is a 9th-century sanctuary that now is one of the most popular things to do in Ubud.
+Goa Gajah, or the “elephant cave,” is a 9th-century sanctuary popular with tourists.
 Goa Gajah is an ancient Hindu and Buddhist temple with a very small cave used for meditation.
 If you like temple-hopping this is a beautiful place to head to for a quick stopover.

 Enjoy a Kecak Dance Performace

 Kecak is a Balinese form of dance that combines music and drama.
-The spectacle is a must-see when visiting Bali so it’s little wonder why everyone recommends the show.
+The spectacle is a must-see when visiting Bali,, so it’s little wonder everyone recommends it.
 The chants of a male chorus forming a ring make a sort of “enclosure” that sets the stage for the show.

 See the Long Tail Macaques in the Monkey Forest

-The Ubud Monkey Forest is a classic thing to do in Ubud for most visitors.
-I’ve visited twice – once in 2011 and again in 2018 and enjoyed both experiences.
-The Sacred Monkey Forest Sanctuary is indeed a sacred temple where around 800 long-tail macaques live and can be observed by visitors.
+Most visitors to Ubud visit the Ubud Monkey Forest, which is a classic attraction.
+I visited twice—once in 2011 and again in 2018—and enjoyed both experiences.
+The Sacred Monkey Forest Sanctuary is a sacred temple where around 800 long-tail macaques live and can be observed by visitors.

 Getting a massage in Bali

-There are so many massage establishments it can be really hard to find a clean and reputable one.
-My best advice is to look at Google and Tripadvisor to find businesses that have good reviews.
-We always like to see if others mention things such as hygiene and cleanliness.
+There are so many massage establishments it can be hard to find a clean and reputable one.
+We suggest looking at Google and TripAdvisor to find businesses with good reviews.
+We always like to see if others mention hygiene and cleanliness.

 Practice Yoga